abassey/CitizenHacks_Protecc2019/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##Protecc
+## Protecc

-To run, npm dependencies need to be installed and within the 'ProteccSwift' folder, cocoapods need to be installed.
+To run, npm dependencies need to be installed and within the 'ProteccSwift' subfolder, cocoapods need to be installed.